sap-tutorials/Tutorials/tutorials/ai-core-data/ai-core-data.md

 [OPTION END]

 [OPTION BEGIN [SAP AI Core SDK]]

-It is compulsory to create a object store secret named `default` within your resource group, for your executable to **generate models and store them in AWS S3**.
-After execution the model will be saved to `PATH_PREFIX_of_default/<execution_id>/housepricemodel` in your AWS S3.
-The `housepricemodel` is mentioned in workflow/executable in previous step.

 > **TIP** You can create multiple object store secrets with different `name` keys within the same resource group.
 You can also patch to modify values of an existing object store secret.